 Three more layers

 Hat: You lose a lot of heat out of your head, so it's worth having a decent hiking hat.
-It’s obvious really, but a beanie under a waterproof hood is a layering system in its own right; a polyester or woolen hat traps heat and allows vapor to evaporate, while the hood provides ‘umbrella’ waterproof protection.
+It’s obvious really, but a beanie under a waterproof hood is a layering system in its own right; a polyester or woollen hat traps heat and allows vapor to evaporate, while the hood provides ‘umbrella’ waterproof protection.

 Gloves: The best hiking gloves have a double-layer construction that's warmer and more comfortable than standard winter apparel.
 Try a pair of thin, liner gloves, made from merino or a synthetic fabric, under a pair of waterproof mitts or heavier gloves.
 The double layer of materials traps air and provides more insulation to keep your fingers warm, although they can compromise dexterity.

 Soft shell: If one outdoor item threatens the established layering system, it’s the softshell jacket.
 A hybrid between a mid layer and a shell, soft shells offer the insulation of a fleece with some of the waterproof qualities of a shell.
 They tend to rely on a DWR (Durable Waterproof Repellency) coating to fend off mist and light showers, but don’t have taped seams or waterproof zips.
 They do provide warmth and offer much more stretch than a traditional shell jacket, so for cooler, damper spring and autumn days they are definitely worth considering.
 But be aware that they are less breathable than a fleece and lack the full-on rainstorm protection of a waterproof shell.